How to Recover Data If You Lose or Forget Your BitLocker Password?

 enter bitlocker password before scanning

-3. Hasleo Data Recovery will list all found BitLocker encrypted partitions on the target device.
-If you have entered the password or BitLocker recovery key in the previous step, the password status will show whether the password or BitLocker recovery key matches this partition.
+3. Hasleo Data Recovery will display all detected BitLocker-encrypted partitions on the target device.
+If you provided the password or BitLocker recovery key in the previous step, the password status will show whether they match the partition.

 select bitlocker encrypted partition

-4. Double click the BitLocker encrypted partition you want to recovery data from.
-If you have previously entered the password or BitLocker recovery key and the the password or recovery key matches, Hasleo Data Recovery will start scanning lost files.
-Otherwise, a pop-up window will appear asking you to enter the password or BitLocker recovery key.
-Enter the password or recovery key and then click "OK" button, Hasleo Data Recovery will start scanning lost files if the password or recovery key matches.
+4. Double-click the BitLocker-encrypted partition you want to recover data from.
+If you have previously entered a valid password or BitLocker recovery key, Hasleo Data Recovery will begin scanning for lost files.
+Otherwise, a prompt will appear asking you to enter the password or BitLocker recovery key.
+After entering the correct credentials, click "OK" to start the scan.

 enter bitlocker password